How to Remove Files and Directories in Linux Command Line [Beginner's Tutorial]

 rm: remove regular file 'file1.txt'? y rm: remove regular file 'file2.txt'? n

-You just learned to delete files.
-Let’s see how to remove directory in Linux.
+You just learned to delete files in the terminal.
+Let’s see how to remove directories in Linux.

 How to remove directories in Linux